ArchipelagoMW/Archipelago/docs/world maintainer.md

 When a world is unmaintained, the [core maintainers](https://github.com/orgs/ArchipelagoMW/people) can vote for a new maintainer if there is a candidate.
 The majority of valid, duly votes has to be in favor.
 The time limit is 1 week, but can end early if the majority is reached earlier.
+Voting shall be conducted on Discord in #archipelago-dev.

 ## Dropping out